Here we take a look at eight players who came out of left field to upset the favourites and become unexpected US Open winners.

 We take a look at eight of the most unexpected winners throughout the history of the tournament.

 The name of 20-year-old amateur Francis Ouimet barely received a mention in the build up to the 1913 US Open at Brookline in Massachusetts, perhaps a few locals would have recognised him as a former caddy at the club.
 Most of the attention centred on British professionals Harry Vardon and Ted Ray who had made the journey across the pond with the express intention of winning the US Open title.

 Things looked to be going according to plan, with the two men from Jersey tied for the lead with a round to play.
 But they had unexpected company at the top of the board from Ouimet.
-Most expected the more experienced men would blow away the upstart in the final round, but he kept pace and the three were all still tied after 72 holes.
+Most expected the more experienced men to blow away the upstart in the final round, but he kept pace and the three were all still tied after 72 holes.
 An 18-hole playoff would be required to separate them.

 Again, the general consensus was that Ouimet had no chance.
 But, with the assistance of his 10-year-old caddy Eddie Lowery, the young local dispatched the British challengers with something to spare.
 He fired a fine 72 in the Saturday playoff compared to Vardon’s 77 and Ray’s 78.

 With fans favourite Ben Hogan safely in the clubhouse, two clear of little-fancied Jack Fleck, almost everyone had given “The Hawk,” the 1955 US Open title.
 NBC television finished their coverage before Fleck had completed his round, ending with a shot of Gene Sarazen congratulating Hogan on another US Open title.

 But Fleck still had four to play.
 He birdied the 15th and 18th holes to fire a 67 and tie Hogan at the top.
 The following day, Fleck beat the great champion in an 18-hole playoff.